Alert Bay

-Alert Bay is a village on Cormorant Island, near the town of Port McNeill on northeast Vancouver Island, in the Regional District of Mount Waddington, British Columbia, Canada.
+Alert Bay, also known as ʼYalis in Kwakʼwala, is a village on Cormorant Island, near the town of Port McNeill on northeast Vancouver Island, in the Regional District of Mount Waddington, British Columbia, Canada.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Alert Bay had a population of 449 living in 219 of its 266 total private dwellings, a change of from its 2016 population of 479.
 With a land area of 1.69 km2, it had a population density of in 2021.

 Up to half of the village's residents are First Nations people.
 The village is in traditional Kwakwakaʼwakw territory.
 Two Indian Reserves take up the rest of Cormorant Island, Alert Bay 1 on the east side of the island, Alert Bay 1A on the west.

 Facilities and features

 Alert Bay has a credit union, grocery store, museums, a traditional "big house", a hospital, a Royal Canadian Mounted Police station, a drug store, a post office, four restaurants and retail gift shops, a BC liquor store, a Royal Canadian Legion, a pub, doctors' offices, a drug and alcohol treatment centre, and three automated teller machines (one in the bank, one outside the drug store and one outside Bayside Pub).

 The town has two airports (Alert Bay Airport, and the Alert Bay Water Aerodrome).
 There is a boat harbour and a BC Ferries terminal with service to Sointula and Port McNeill.

 There is Alert Bay Elementary School, part of School District 85 Vancouver Island North, for children in kindergarten and grades 1 to 7 and the T'lisalagi'lakw School (independent) owned and operated by the ʼNamgis First Nation for children in nursery, kindergarten and grades 1 to 7.
 Students in grades 8 to 12 travel by foot or ferry / water taxi to a school in nearby Port McNeill on Vancouver Island, along with students from Sointula on nearby Malcolm Island and others on North Island.

-Alert Bay has a campground, located on Alder Rd.
+Alert Bay has a campground, located on Alder Road.

 Alert Bay Ecological Park, formerly known as Gator Gardens, consists of boardwalks over a marsh and some forest trails.
 Cedar, pine, and hemlock trees populate the marsh.
 Many of the trees in the park are covered in Witch's Hair lichen.
 The water in the marsh comes from an underground fresh water spring.
 A dam was built in 1886 to collect fresh water for a fish cannery, and the resulting flooding of fresh water killed the trees in this area.
 The resulting cedar snags are a distinctive feature of this marshy area.

-Alert Bay is home to the world's tallest totem pole.
+Alert Bay was home to the world's tallest totem pole, which represented unity between the local Indigenous nations.
+It was raised in 1973 and taken down in 2026 due to foundational instability caused by natural decay.